godaddy-wordpress/block-gallery/readme.txt

 == Changelog ==

+= 1.1.6, February 15, 2019 =
+* New: Block Gallery now supports WordPress 5.1 and Gutenberg 5.0
+* Tweak: Add Block Gallery color to icons within the block inserter

 = 1.1.5, January 1, 2019 =
 * Tweak: Use the MediaUploadCheck component to make sure the current user has upload permissions
 * Fix: Resolve lodash/isEmpty issue with the npm start command [thanks @mtekk]